mpossas/app-posterr/README.md

 If this project were to grow, I believe the daily limit of five posts would be an obstacle.
 It would have to at least disregard reposts.

+In a real-life situation, I would use Vuex to implement state management for the application.
+It provides a more structured and decoupled access to data.

-In a real-life situation, the project could use NuxtJS for SSR.
-The service layer would be handled by a server with superior computing power.
-The content could also be cached by a CDN like Amazon CloudFront, providing a faster and more consistent website for the user.
+I would also use NuxtJS for SSR.
+The service layer, that mutates data from the back-end, would be handled by a server with superior computing power.

+We could also break down the feed and user profile into microfrontends, each handling their own responsibilities.

+Thinking about maintenance, we could add unit tests (Jest) and E2E (TestCafé) to ensure the code is working, and add logs (Sentry) to monitor the health of the application.

+The content could also be cached by a CDN (Amazon CloudFront), providing faster content loading for the user.